xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 Prior to the work done for the original design's implementation, BridgePoint did have the ability to perform cut/paste.
 However, this "old" cut/paste behavior took full advantage of copy/paste.
 In fact, the cut/paste behavior was simply copy/paste followed by delete.
-The paste in the situation resulted in new UUIDs for all elements pasted.
+The paste in this situation resulted in new UUIDs for all elements pasted.
 The original design took the approach that the change to make that prior cut/paste behavior a move was essentially simply a matter of preventing new UUIDs from being created for the pasted elements.

 Implementation showed that this approach would not satisfy the requirements.